prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 # Why are vector DBs so much in demand?

 In this post, I'll do my best to describe what vector databases do under the hood, without going into too much technical detail (that's for another post!).
+As mentioned in part 1 of this series, there's been a lot of marketing (and unfortunately, hype) related to vector databases in the first half of 2023, and if you're reading this, you're likely curious what vector databases are actually doing under the hood.

-First of all, what can explain the sudden frenzy of activity and investment in this space?
+But first of all, what can explain the sudden frenzy of activity and investment in this space?
+After all, vector or semantic search isn't a new concept -- it's been around for well over 10 years since the advent of SEO (search engine optimization).

-### The age of LLMs
+## The age of LLMs

 Large Language Models (LLMs) such as GPT-4 have taken the world by storm.
 In November 2022, an early demo of ChatGPT (which is OpenAI's interface to GPT-3.5+) was released, following which it quickly became the [fastest growing application in history](https://www.forbes.com/sites/cindygordon/2023/02/02/chatgpt-is-the-fastest-growing-ap-in-the-history-of-web-applications/) reaching a million users in just 5 days!
 My hypothesis is that the sheer hype around ChatGPT and what its capabilities were ties in closely with the flurry of VC funding that poured into the vector database ecosystem after its release.